The History of Film & Jing’an Villa in Shanghai

 Lights, Camera, Action!

-The museum showcases the artistry and development of the industry from its early beginnings in 1896 up until today with plenty of film clips, old props, costumes, memorabilia and equipment on display.
-There are also some fun interactive displays, including one where you get the chance to dub your own animation (in Chinese).
+The museum showcases the artistry and development of the industry from its early beginnings in 1896 until today, with plenty of film clips, old props, costumes, memorabilia, and equipment on display.
+There are also some fun interactive displays, including one where you can dub your own animation (in Chinese).

 Shanghai Film Museum Set

-The whole thing is very well put together and skillfully presented but honestly, with 4 floors of exhibits, unless you’re a serious aficionado of Shanghainese film it’s a bit overkill for casual visitors.
+The whole thing is very well put together and skillfully presented, but honestly, with four floors of exhibits, unless you’re a serious aficionado of Shanghainese film, it’s a bit overkill for casual visitors.

 Jing'an Villa